AkshayHinduja/akshayhinduja.github.io/index.md

 * Reviewing for IEEE Robotics and Automation Letters(RA-L).

+* Won the Milton Shaw Ph.D. research award from the department of Mechanical Engineering!

 * Head TA for [24-787 Machine Learning and Artificial Intelligence for Engineers](https://www.meche.engineering.cmu.edu/education/courses/24-787.html).

 ### 2020